michalsh1/Rabies-baits-project/README.md

 <br>

-### Third processing part: Uploading cleaned data into a SQLite data base using Django (class RoniRoutes)
+### Third processing part: uploading cleaned data into a SQLite data base using Django (class RoniRoutes)

 I Generated a new model to store all routes in Django data base.
 <br>